ruby/www.ruby-lang.org/en/news/_posts/2013-05-14-ruby-2-0-0-p195-is-released.md

 Ruby 2.0.0-p195 is released.
 This is the first patchlevel release of 2.0.0.

-This release include a security fix of Ruby DL/Fiddle extension.
+This release includes a security fix of Ruby DL / Fiddle extension.

 * [Object taint bypassing in DL and Fiddle in Ruby(CVE-2013-2065)](/en/news/2013/05/14/taint-bypass-dl-fiddle-cve-2013-2065/)

-And there're many bug-fixes and some optimization, and documentation fixes.
+And there are many bug-fixes and some optimization, and documentation fixes.

 ## Downloads